FAQs Nuclear Power

 Duke Energy selected the Westinghouse AP1000® for the proposed new nuclear stations.
 The Westinghouse AP1000 reactor is an advanced passive pressurized water reactor (PWR), featuring innovative passive safety systems and proven Westinghouse PWR technology — which is currently in use at several of our nuclear facilities.

 Westinghouse is partnering with The Shaw Group Inc., a global engineering, design, construction and operations firm, on engineering work for this project.
-See our Technology section for more information.

 Will the Fukushima Daiichi accident affect new nuclear plant construction in the U.S.?